 You Won't Harm Your Baby If You're Breastfeeding

 If you're already a parent, you can still take Plan B. Emergency contraception will not hurt your baby.
 "Even [people] who are breastfeeding can take levonorgestrel emergency contraception," Dr. Bolt says.
 "It may cause a brief decrease in milk production, but it does not harm the breastfeeding baby."
 This is really important to know, since you definitely don't need more on your plate.
 You're already caring for a new human life right now.

-Plan B is available over the counter, but that doesn't mean it's always a good idea to take it without consulting a medical professional first. "[Plan B might not be as effective] if you’ve taken certain drugs (including barbiturates, St John's wort, and certain HIV/AIDS medications), so check with your pharmacists about medication interactions," Dr. Patel says.
+Plan B is available over the counter, but that doesn't mean it's always a good idea to take it without consulting a medical professional first.
+In fact, it might not be as effect if you've taken certain medications, including barbiturates, St John's wort, and certain HIV/AIDS medications, Dr. Patel says, "so check with your pharmacists about medication interactions."
 Even if you don't think your prescriptions or supplements are on this list, check anyway.
 It's always better to be safe than sorry.

 Above all else, know that you're likely safe taking emergency contraception.
 "The hormone in Plan B is metabolized relatively quickly and has not been shown to have any long-term impact on health, even when taken multiple times," Bat-Sheva Lerner Maslow, MD, a reproductive endocrinologist at Extend Fertility tells Bustle.
 The only things that will be unpleasant in the long-term if you take Plan B multiple times are the immediate side effects, like nausea, and the chance of pregnancy.
 "Plan B is not as effective as condoms or birth control pills when used according to directions, so don’t use Plan B as routine contraception," Dr. Chenette says.